AuDigitalHealth/ci-fhir-stu3/pages/SharedMedicinesList/_includes/list-sml-pracchanges-1-intro.md

         <td>Will be represented with the flag of ‘cessation-recommended’, ‘suspension-recommended’ or ‘cancellation-recommended’ and a change description that describes the reason for stopping the medicine item</td>
     </tr>
     </table>
+When sending a shared medicines list to the My Health Record system it is expected that all instances of patient will conform to [My Health Record Patient](StructureDefinition-patient-mhr-1.html).

 When a shared medicines list is sent as part of a document, rather than as a standalone resource, the guidance in the following table applies.